“It takes guts to be gentle and kind.” —The Smiths

 In 2010, in order to focus more on my passion for teaching and speaking, I left F+W for the University of Cincinnati (E-Media Division, College-Conservatory of Music).
 In June 2012, I relocated to Charlottesville, Virginia, to accept the position of web editor for the Virginia Quarterly Review; I continue teaching digital media and writing at the University of Virginia.

-- I was featured on The New Disruptors podcast, along with my business partner Manjula Martin, about our digital magazine for writers that focuses on the money and business side of the publishing industry.
+- I was featured on The New Disruptors podcast, again with my business partner Manjula Martin, about the money and business side of the publishing industry (March 2014).

 - At Publishing Trendsetter, I’m interviewed about brand & platform building as part of a publishing career (February 2014).